Russell-Pollari/stripe2qbo/README.md

 ```

+> Make sure to update your QBO and Stripe Connect settings with the correct redirect URLs.

+## Database

 By default, a local SQLite database will be created with path=`./stripe2qbo.db`.
-You can use postgres by setting the
+You can use a postgres db by setting the
 POSTGRES_URI env variable.

-> Make sure to update your QBO and Stripe Conenct settings with the correct redirect URLs.
+Initialize the database:

+`$ alembic upgrade head`

 ## Development